The Dark and the Wicked Ending, Explained

 Are the Visions Real?

-The nature of evil in ‘The Dark and the Wicked’ is complex and defies most explanation.
+The nature of evil in ‘The Dark and the Wicked’ is complex and defies most explanations.
 If it were indeed a literal Devil, then the psychological aspect in the film would not have become that prominent of a factor.
 We must remember here, that four out of the five deaths that happen in the film are suicides.
 The remaining one is of natural causes.
-Unlike in ‘His House’ for instance, no supernatural entity or curse is in play here, at least not in the classic sense.
+Unlike in ‘His House,’ for instance, no supernatural entity or curse is in play here, at least not in the classic sense.

 On the other hand, if it were purely psychological, then its effect would be much more exclusive and limited.
 That would have made this a completely different film.
 ‘In the Dark and the Wicked’, the evil is a tangible human conscience that has manifested itself.
 For the Mother, it’s the sheer trauma and hardship of looking after a bedridden man.
 For Louise and Michael, it’s their sense of guilt and shame.

-As Louise and Michael learn more and more about the emotions and desires their mother suppressed for so long, her pain and suffering in those years become very real for them.
+As Louise and Michael learn more and more about the emotions and desires their mother suppressed for so long, her pain and suffering in those years become very real to them.
 As the Priest tells the siblings, “What does it matter whether you believe?
 You think a wolf cares if you believe it’s a wolf, not if it finds you alone in the woods.”
 The Mother falls victim to her own psyche, and her children eventually follow suit.

 Read More: Best Horror Movies of All Time